 What Is Thought Leadership?

 Thought leadership is a content marketing tactic establishing an organization and/or individual as a valuable industry resource.
-The strategy often centers around a particular person, such as an executive or subject matter expert, but a company can establish itself as an active thought leader by sharing valuable insights from various contributors.
+The leadership strategy often centers around a particular person, such as an executive or subject matter expert.
+Still, a company can establish itself as an active thought leader by sharing valuable insights from various contributors.

 A company's thought leaders share their knowledge and thoughts about current industry developments.
 They inspire others to think differently about the work they do, and they spark conversations about current and future trends.